johanhelsing/qtws17-compositor/readme.md

 ## Contact

-If you have problems or questions, don't hesitate to contact me on `#qt-lighthouse` on freenode.
+If you have problems or questions, try asking on `#qt-lighthouse` on freenode.
+Or post an issue on this project.